Sunday, September 22, 2024

 as they are also visited by Bumblebees and other bees.

-This Bumblebee is also taking nectar from a hole near base of flower.
+I think this is a Bumble Bee taking nectar from a hole near base of flower.

 When the female flower pistil matures, the lips relax a bit,